Blockchain ticketing platform: what we built for BCOLBD 2021

 Anonymous attendee problem: Event organizers typically lose visibility of who actually attends their events once tickets enter the secondary market.
 When a ticket changes hands multiple times, the final attendee remains unknown to the organizer until they arrive at the venue.
 This prevents direct communication with actual attendees and limits possibilities for building fan relationships, offering related products, or ensuring security.

-Immutable record-keeping: At its core, a blockchain is a distributed ledger—a database maintained across multiple computers (nodes) that contains an unalterable, time-stamped record of transactions.
+Immutable record-keeping: At a basic level, a blockchain is a distributed ledger - a database maintained across multiple computers (nodes) that contains an unalterable, time-stamped record of transactions.
 Once information is recorded on the blockchain, it cannot be modified without consensus from the network, making it extremely difficult to forge or alter ticket records.
 This stands in stark contrast to centralized databases where a single authority controls and can potentially modify records.

 Ownership through cryptographic proof: Blockchain uses public and private key cryptography to establish ownership.
 When you own a ticket on a blockchain, you control it through a private key (similar to a complex password) that mathematically proves your ownership.
 No one can transfer or use your ticket without access to this key, creating significantly stronger security than traditional ticketing systems where possession of a printed barcode or PDF is sufficient.